 What Nurx Offers

 Nurx is an online medical provider that allows you to order birth control online without a trip to your doctor or a pharmacy.
-Whether you want birth control pills, emergency contraception, the patch, or the ring, they’ve got your back.
-They also even offer the HIV-prevention medication PrEP.
+Whether you want birth control pills, emergency contraception, the patch, the ring, or the shot, they’ve got your back.
+(They also offer the HIV-prevention medication PrEP, home STI testing, herpes treatment, and migraine care.)

-Prescriptions are good for a year and are available after you answer online examination questions about your health history, and a healthcare provider determines your eligibility and the right prescription.
+Prescriptions are good for a year and are available after you answer questions about your health history online, and a healthcare provider determines your eligibility and the right prescription.
 You can do this on your schedule — no video conference appointment required.

 And they do it all for a super-low price.
-The medical consultation for birth control is $12, and Nurx offers more than 50 birth control brands, many of which are generic and may only cost $15 per month if you’re paying without insurance.
-If you have insurance, Nurx will bill your plan, so you may have a completely free birth control prescription, without ever leaving your living room (though it depends on the co-pays and deductibles of your insurance policy of course).
+The medical consultation for birth control costs only $15, and Nurx offers more than 100 birth control brands and generics, many of which only cost $15 per month if you’re paying without insurance.
+If you have insurance, Nurx will bill your plan, so you may have a birth control prescription with no copay, without ever leaving your living room (though it depends on what’s covered by your insurance policy of course).

 The Process of Getting Your Pills